 It's recommended to use a pot or fryer with high sides to minimize the risk of oil splattering.
 Remember, you can reuse the oil for frying multiple batches of chicken, so you don't need to use an excessive amount.
 Just make sure to strain and store the cooled oil properly for future use.

-Remove the chicken pieces from the marinade and let excess buttermilk drip off.
+Remove the chicken from the marinade and let excess buttermilk drip off.

 TIP: Place the chicken pieces on a wire rack over a baking sheet, to avoid pooling.